undkonsorten/typo3-cute-mailing/Documentation/Installation/Index.rst

 CuteMailing requires the extension `taskqueue <https://gitbucket.undkonsorten.com>`__ for sending the emails.
 The extension is automatically installed during installation via Composer.
-If CuteMailing is installed via one of the other ways, the extension must be installed manually.
+If CuteMailing is installed via one of the other ways, the extension must be installed manually before.